maxtorete/monodialog/README.txt

   );
 ?>

-Adds an ajaxed link (it must have /nojs on path and use-ajax class)
+Adds an ajaxed link to it (it must have /nojs on path and use-ajax class) on a page, block...

 <?php
   l(t('View Dialog Form'), 'monodialog_example/form/nojs', array(